DronoRobotics/rainman/README.md

 #### Roadmap

 * Integrate extra services (Yahoo, DarkSky)
+* Add a backup provider, in case the default provider times out
 * Give the option to standardise API responses into a single object